 The Home Equity Conversion Mortgage program requires an upfront mortgage insurance premium (UFMIP) and annual insurance premiums (MIP) throughout the loan.

-The UFMIP is based on the value of the home or HUD’s maximum lending limit, whichever is less, and the annual MIP renewal is based on the outstanding loan balance.
+The UFMIP is based on the home’s value or HUD’s maximum lending limit, whichever is less.
+The annual MIP renewal is based on the outstanding loan balance.
 Upfront closing costs may include an origination fee and standard settlement fees.

 Key Requirements for Securing a HECM Loan

 Among the requirements of the HECM program is that borrowers must complete HUD-approved reverse mortgage counseling before applying for a loan.
-Once the loan has closed, borrowers must maintain homeowners’ insurance, property taxes, other required property charges (i.e., HOA fees), and upkeep to FHA standards.
+Once the loan has closed, borrowers must maintain homeowners’ insurance, property taxes, and other required property charges (e.g., HOA fees) and upkeep to FHA standards.

 The Role of FHA Insurance in HECM Loans: Protections and Guarantees